vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 validationErrors | Array of BatchChangeError | Array containing any validation errors associated with this SingleDeleteRRSetChange. *Note: These will only exist on `NeedsReview` or `Rejected` SingleChanges* |
 id            | string        | The unique identifier for this change. |

+#### ChangeType Values <a id="changetype-values" />
+There are three valid changeTypes for a SingleChange, **Add**, **DeleteRecordSet** and **DeleteRecord**.
+Used alone, or in conjunction with one another, they determine if you are creating, removing or modifying DNS records.
+Below are the change types to use based on intended outcome.

+- Create a new DNS record: **Add** changeType
+- Delete an entire recordset: **DeleteRecordSet** changeType
+- Delete a single record in a multi-record recordset: **DeleteRecord** changeType.
+Record types that only support one record data entry (i.e. CNAME records) will treat a DeleteRecord changeType as DeleteRecordSet.
+- Update an existing recordset: at least one entry with a **DeleteRecord** or **DeleteRecordSet** changeType and at least one entry with a **Add** changeType.

 #### BATCH CHANGE EXAMPLE <a id="batchchange-example" />